 About the Teaching and Learning Symposium

-The Teaching and Learning Symposium is anticipated to be an annual, single-stream event that explores teaching and learning within an emerging theme.
-The purpose of this event is to provide faculty with an opportunity to share ideas and experiences in a convivial and collegial atmosphere.
+The Teaching and Learning Symposium is an annual, single-stream event that explores teaching and learning within an emerging theme.
+The purpose of this event is to provide faculty with an opportunity to share idea and experiences in a convivial and collegial atmosphere.
 It showcases excellence and innovation in teaching and scholarship at Red Deer College.
 It also provides an opportunity to bring in external expertise.

 Participants in the CTL’s Annual Teaching and Learning Symposium will be able to:

 - Explore a thematic teaching and learning topic relevant to the post-secondary context in Canada.

 - Collaborate with colleagues on solving teaching and learning problems.

 - Apply learning from the Symposium to specific teaching and learning contexts.

 2019 Teaching and Learning Symposium – Artificial Intelligence: Robots, AI, and Future Proofing Graduates